sktime/sktime/docs/source/api_reference/detection.rst

 * change point detection
 * time series segmentation and segment detection

-The tasks include unsupervised and semi-supervised variants, and can batch or stream/online detection.
+The tasks include unsupervised and supervised variants, and can batch or stream/online detection.

 All detectors in ``sktime`` can be listed using the ``sktime.registry.all_estimators`` utility,